tamld/IaC/Promox/Notes.md

 ## 2. Install Webmin System Administration for Web administrative purposes
 `bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/misc/webmin.sh)"`

 ## 3. Install ISC DHCPd Server (Webmin) for Host only Setting
-+ Proxmox is not integrated with the DHCP Server itself.
 + This service can be installed within Webmin page.
 + Default Webmin port: https://IP:10000
++ In this scenario, VM/CT will get IP from the DHCP Server and run directly in the Network Infrastructure.
+The DHCPd acts as a service that allows VM/CT to communicate internally only and can't reach other devices on the Network infrastructure.
++ For NAT purposes, take a glance at: [Masquerading (NAT) with iptables](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_network_configuration)
 > [!NOTE]
 > The config example below: